asdyxcyxc/FULLSHADE.github.io/_posts/2019-9-01-local-seh-overflow.md

     print("[!]
 Error creating the exploit")
 ```

-After running the newly-created script, you can now open this malicious .mpf  File in the MP3 Studio application, while the MP3 Studio application is still attached to immunity to bugger.
-Now you should be able to witness the buffer overflow vulnerability Being triggered, and you should experience an exception crash.
+After running the newly-created script, you can now open this malicious .mpf  File in the MP3 Studio application, while the MP3 Studio application is still attached to immunity immunity.
+Now you should be able to witness the buffer overflow vulnerability being triggered, and you should experience an exception crash within the application.

 ![local seh 2](https://raw.githubusercontent.com/FULLSHADE/FULLSHADE.github.io/master/static/img/_posts/localseh/localseh2.png)